RawkodeAcademy/kubernetes-complete-guide/topics/pods/LAB.md

+# Guided Lab

+Let's create some pods

+- Generate YAML
+  - Walkthrough
+- Create a `hello-world` Pod
+  - Logs
+  - Get
+  - Describe
+  - Delete
+- Create a `functions/nodeinfo` Pod
+  - Port-forward to the pod and access the application
+- Create a `alpine` pod with `sleep 3600` command
+  - Exec into the pod and run `ls -la /` and `ps -auxef`

 ---
-layout: section
----

-# Lab

-Pods

----

-# Follow-Along Exercise

-Lab: Pods

-In this lab, you will learn:

-- What's a Pod?
-- CRUD
-- Get Vs. Describe
-- Exporting to YAML
-- How to access a pod's application with port-forwarding
-- Explain

----
 layout: two-cols
 ---

-# Solo Exercise
+# Solo Lab

-Lab: Pods
+20 minutes

-- Create a pod named `nginx` that runs the latest `nginx` image
+- Create a Pod named `nginx` that runs the `nginx:1.22` image
+- Port-forward to access your nginx pod
+- View the logs for your nginx pod
+- Upgrade your nginx pod to `nginx:1.23`
+- Delete your nginx pod
-- Create a pod named `nginx` that runs the latest `nginx` image
+- Create a Pod named `echo` that runs the `alpine` image
+  - Set the command and arguments so that the pod runs `echo "Hello World" && env`

 If there's any rate limiting, use the GCR or ECR mirrors: